arvigeus/AZ-204/Topics/Shared Access Signatures.md

 ## Working with SAS

+Gist:

+- Service SAS and Account SAS use `StorageSharedKeyCredential`; User delegation SAS use `DefaultAzureCredential` or similar AzureAD
+- Service SAS and User delegation SAS use `BlobSasBuilder`; Account SAS uses `AccountSasBuilder`
+- Set permissions: `BlobSasPermissions` for user and service; `AccountSasPermissions` for account
+- Obtaining URI:
+  - User delegation SAS: Use key generated from `BlobServiceClient.GetUserDelegationKeyAsync` as first param of `BlobSasBuilder.ToSasQueryParameters(key, accountName)`; pass it to `BlobUriBuilder(BlobClient.Uri).Sas`
+  - Service SAS: `BlobClient.GenerateSasUri(BlobSasBuilder)`
+  - Account SAS: `BlobSasBuilder.ToSasQueryParameters(sharedKeyCredential)` and construct Uri from it at root level (`https://{accountName}.blob.core.windows.net?{sasToken}`)

 ```cs
 // Using StorageSharedKeyCredential with account name and key directly for authentication.
 // This key has full permissions to all operations on all resources in your storage account.